 Calculating homicide rates per 100,000 people makes it possible to compare the number of incidents across cities and states regardless of population sizes.
-The CDC also provides age-adjusted data which allows for more appropriate comparisons between different demographics and over time.
+The CDC also provides age-adjusted data which allows for a better picture of comparisons between different demographics and over time.

 Homicide rates by state

-In 2022, 12 states had homicide rates less than half the national average, while the top two states exceeded twice the national rate.
-(Data was unreliable in Vermont and Wyoming.)
+In 2023, 27 states had homicide rates less than half the national average, while four of the top five states exceeded twice the national rate.
+(Data was unreliable in Wyoming.)

 Which states have the highest murder rates?